 Pauline is a qualified chartered accountant and has held senior positions in both the UK and Hong Kong.
-Prior to becoming head of public policy at PwC she set up and led its global financial instruments team for seven years.
+Prior to becoming head of public policy at PwC, she set up and led its global financial instruments team for 7 years.

 Pauline is a member of the ICAEW Regulatory Board, a director of Paradigm Trust and a primary-school governor.